logikfabrik/uJet/docs/source/archetype.rst

 4. Make sure uJet is configured to synchronize data types and document types.
 Fire up your Umbraco application, create a new document of type MyPage, and edit the value for MyProperty.
 That's it!

+5. This step is optional.
 If you're using the uJet model binder, create and register a property value converter.
 The property value converter will be used by uJet to convert the property value into and instance of the data type created in step 1.

 .. code-block:: csharp